yanovskyi/linkShrink/README.md

 - adding pagination for list of items
 - add better styling for rendered pages

-### Part2 - What If: we need to scale our service for 10000 or 100000 request per second
+### Part2 - What If: we need to scale our service for 10000 or 100000 requests per second
-For scaling our app as service we can:
+For scaling our app as service we can: <br/>
-    - run multiple services with own instance of database on different servers if needed
+    - run multiple services with own instance of database on different servers if needed <br/>
-    - create one service that will monitor databases load by requests and will redirect to special route for each instance of our service
+    - create one service that will monitor databases load by requests and will redirect to special route for each instance of our service <br/>
     - buy better plan on azure :-)